Saheb, Biwi Aur Gangster Returns: Filming

-Filming began in April 2012 in Gujarat in Santarampur and Devgadh Baria of panchmahals district and was wrapped up in October 2012, working on an intended budget of Rs 70 million.
+Filming began in April 2012 in Gujarat in Santarampur and Devgadh Baria.
+It was wrapped in October 2012.

-Release

-The film was released on 8 March 2013.
+Reception

 Critical reception

 The film was well-received by critics.
 The performances of the main cast and the dialogues especially met with universal acclaim.

 Taran Adarsh of Bollywood Hungama gave the film 3.5/5 stars praising the performances of the main cast and the intricate character developments.

 Raja Sen of Rediff.com gave the film 4/5 stars and said Saheb.
 Biwi Aur Gangster Returns is better, sharper and more assured than the prequel.
 He called the dialogues "applause seeking" and also added, "Saheb Biwi Aur Gangster Returns is a theatrically indulgent entertainer, one that makes no bones about its pulpiness and stays well and truly juicy."

 Ananya Bhattacharya of Zee News gave the film 4/5 stars and called it a 'masterpiece'.

 Anupama Chopra of Hindustan Times gave the film 3/5 stars saying that the film should be seen for its characters and dialogue.

 Rajeev Masand of IBN Live gave the film 3/5 stars saying that the film is an engaging watch.

 Rummana Ahmed from Yahoo India awarded the film 4.5/5 stars, praising Irrfan Khan's performance and calling the film overall "a compelling watch".